sandeepdhankhar/awsS3-crypto/README.md

 The wrapper circumvents the limitation by storing the data key in the memory for a little longer duration which is configurable.

+The time for which the data key is kept in memory can be configured by setting:

+TimeKeeper.maxIdleTimeInMillis
+(The default value is 5 minutes)

+Usage :

+//The static method takes in the region and the alias for customer master key as input S3CryptoClient s3Client = S3CryptoClient.getInstance("us-west-2","CMK");

+//To add an object to S3 bucket
+PutObjectResult putObjectResult = s3Client.putEncByteArrayToBucket(String bucketName, String key, byte[] object,ObjectMetadata metaData) ;

+//To retrieve a object using the key byte[] byteArray = s3Client.getEncByteArrayFromBucket(String bucketName, String key)